 ← On why Captchas are fundamentally wrong | ↑ Home

-Rethinking telepresenceArticles
+Rethinking telepresenceArticles edit

 This is a telepresence system from Cisco: